BarjnderSE/Data-Analysis-BI-Portfolio/README.md

-# Data-Analysis-BI-Portfolio

-# Data Analysis & Business Intelligence Portfolio
+# Software Engineering & Data Insights Portfolio

-Welcome to my **Data Analysis & Business Intelligence Portfolio**!
-This repository showcases my journey and skills in the field of data analytics and business intelligence, highlighting various projects that demonstrate my ability to transform raw data into actionable insights.
+Welcome to my ** Portfolio**!
+This repository showcases my journey and skills in the field of data and business intelligence, highlighting various projects that demonstrate my ability to transform raw data into actionable insights.

 ## Overview